 For the most durable style, the all leather Mackinaw in black or brown was both stylish and windproof.
 It was adopted by motor bike riders, auto racers and aviators becoming synonymous with speed sports.

 1920s Men’s Jackets

 Lighter versions of these jackets became trendy with the youth.
-They were even popular with women who called them “lumberjack jackets.”
-Made of softer wool flannel the jackets still came in large plaids or thin leather with silk or satin lining.
-Some were adopted into uniforms for college team sports.
-By the 1950s, they turned into Letterman jackets.
+Made of softer wool flannel, buckskin cloth or corduroy, the jackets still came in large plaids or thin leather with silk or satin lining.
+A knitted lumberjack shirt was another option for a cross between sweater and jacket.

 1920s Style Men’s Coats

-These new overcoats and jackets feature the overall style of men’s outerwear in the 1920s.
+These new overcoats and jackets feature the overall style of men’s outerwear in the 1920s while some are reproductions.
 They make ideal layers for a 1920s look.